 At lower elevations or southerly aspects, this type generally borders dry ponderosa pine or shrub systems.
-At higher elevations or northerly aspects, it borders larch, grand fir, spruce, and subalpine fir.
+At higher elevations or northerly aspects, it borders larch, grand fir, spruce and subalpine fir.
 At ecotones, it may be very difficult to distinguish between this BpS and 1053 (Northern Rocky Mountain Ponderosa Pine Woodland) in mid and late closed seral states.

-This BpS corresponds to Pfister et al. (1977) and Steele et al. (1981) warm dry Douglas-fir (PSME/AGSP, PSME/ARUV PSME/FESC, PSME/SPBE and PSME/SYAL) and grand fir habitat types (ABGR/PHMA and ABGR/SPBE).
+This PNVG corresponds to Pfister et al. (1977) and Steele et al. (1981) warm dry Douglas-fir (PSME/AGSP, PSME/ARUV PSME/FESC, PSME/SPBE, PSME/SYAL) and grand fir (ABGR/PHMA, ABGR/SPBE) habitat types .
 In the western portion of MZ10, this type may occupy portions of habitat type PSME/SYOR.

-This BpS generally occupies moderate environmental settings between more xeric ponderosa pine or shrub communities at lower elevations and moist grand fir or Douglas-fir communities at higher elevations.
+This PNVG generally occupies moderate environmental settings between more xeric ponderosa pine or shrub communities at lower elevations and moist grand fir or Douglas-fir communities at higher elevations.

 Because of fire suppression, xeric ponderosa pine types may be disproportionally invaded by Douglas-fir today.
-It may be especially difficult in fire suppressed areas to distinguish between ponderosa pine and ponderosa pine-Douglas-fir BpS.
+It may be especially difficult in fire suppressed areas to distinguish between ponderosa pine and ponderosa pine-Douglas-fir BpSs.
 It is also very difficult to distinguish between this BpS and the 1053 (Northern Rocky Mountain Ponderosa Pine Woodland) mid and late closed seral states.

-Canopy closure of >80% is considered to be uncharacteristic for this BpS.
+Canopy closure of more than 80% is considered to be uncharacteristic for this BpS.